by Craig Klugman, Ph.D.

 One change that has already occurred under Trump is an anecdotal decrease in the number of immigrants (documented and undocumented) who are seeking medical care under concern that they will be deported if they show up to hospitals and doctor’s offices.
 In one case, a woman was forcibly removed the hospital where she was to be treated for a brain tumor and brought to a detention center.

 Certainly, there is a U.S. history of medicine following the ideology of the government.
 Forced sterilization, the Tuskegee Syphilis study, the US radiation experiments and the Guatemala Syphilis studies were all government financed research created to prove a particular ideology: In these cases, species-level differences between the races and that a nuclear war was “winnable.”
-Even today, medicine can be co-opted by politics: Consider that evolution is now taught as questionable hypothesis in many states rather than as proven by science.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.